markjprice/cs8dotnetcore3/dotnet5.md

 - 16 March 2020: [Announcing .NET 5 Preview 1](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-1/)
 - 2 April 2020: [Announcing .NET 5 Preview 2](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-2/)

 Previews 1 and 2 use the C# 8.0 compiler so there aren't any new language features.
 Previews 1 and 2 also do not include any new features for the base class libraries or app models like ASP.NET Core.
-Previews 1 and 2 are functionally equivalent to a .NET Core 3.1.1 since they only include a few bug fixes and performance improvements.
-Of course, those are important improvements but from the perspective of the code in my book, they don't need changes beyond the project file updates shown on this page.
+They mostly include a few bug fixes and performance improvements.
+Of course, those are important improvements but from the perspective of the code in my book, they don't require changes beyond the project file updates shown on this page.

 ## Chapters 1 to 19
 After installing the .NET 5.0 SDK, following the step-by-step instructions in the book should work as expected since the project file will automatically reference .NET 5.0 as the target framework.